 While you may well be familiar with Chardonnay from Down Under, Australian white wine is far more diverse and has plenty more to offer than that heavily-oaked style that came to fame in the 90s.
 The country covers such vast territory, which of course results in a broad spectrum of aromas and flavours in the glass.
 But there’s also an increased focus on terroir-driven winemaking and small-scale production.
 Now, you’ll find world-class Chardonnays that could give many white Burgundies a run for their money, as well as razor-sharp Rieslings, white blends made from white Rhône varieties, and increased plantings of Sauvignon Blanc and Pinot Gris to boot.

-The IWSC’s 2021 results go a good way towards showing how diverse Australian white wine can be but nevertheless, it was Chardonnay that came out as the champion.
-Topping the judge’s list was a Tasmanian Chardonnay from Eddystone Point, scoring an impressive 96 points and wowing with its ‘nutty and creamy notes, which offset well with good acidity and a refreshing finish.’
-The wine is a great showcase of the kinds of cool-climate Chardonnay Tasmania is gaining a reputation for.
+The IWSC’s 2022 results go a good way towards showing how diverse Australian white wine can be but nevertheless, it was Chardonnay that came out as the champion.
+Topping the judge’s list was a South Australia Chardonnay from Penfolds, scoring an impressive 96 points and wowing with a ‘full, ripe, rounded palate with crafted freshness holding the fruits together in gelled harmony.’

 HOW DO WE JUDGE THESE WINES?

 We run a tightly structured, rigorous wine tasting process.
 That means that each wine sample is pre-poured into numbered glasses and assessed blindly by the judges.
 Most importantly, our IWSC wine judges are experts in their field, who work across all sectors of the wine industry.
 For evidence, see our full list of judges.

 HOW DO WE SCORE THESE WINES?